helgi/deis/contrib/aws-production/README.md

 primary copy with AWS then it is possible to get it back locally by running:

 `aws cloudformation get-template --stack-name <stack_name> > my_fancy_production.json`

+##### Termination Protection

+By default instance termination protection is enabled to prevent accidental terminations.

+With the option enabled the stack can not be deleted unless the template is updated to disable the protection.
+This can be disabled with `--disable-instance-termination`.